elixir-europe/infectious-diseases-toolkit/human_clinical_and_health_data/provenance.md

 ## RO-Crate

-[RO-Crate](https://www.researchobject.org/ro-crate) is an implementation of a _FAIR Digital Object_, which is able to pack data together with its metadata into a _Research Object_.
-[RO-Crate specifications](https://www.researchobject.org/ro-crate/specification.html) can be used to define different [RO-Crate profiles](https://www.researchobject.org/ro-crate/profiles.html), which are suitable for various domains and use cases.
+[RO-Crate](https://www.researchobject.org/ro-crate) is a lightweight implementation of a _FAIR Digital Object_, which is able to pack data together with its metadata into a _Research Object_.
+[RO-Crate specifications](https://www.researchobject.org/ro-crate/specification.html) can be used to form different [RO-Crate profiles](https://www.researchobject.org/ro-crate/profiles.html), which are suitable for various domains and use cases.

 RO-Crate is based on Linked Data standards including [schema.org](https://schema.org/) and [JSON-LD](https://json-ld.org/) but can be written and consumed as regular JSON.